ReBUILD's work on human resources for health

 Find more resources relating to ReBUILD's work on human resources for health

-Human resources development is an important part of ReBUILDing the health sector post-conflict but has received relatively little attention in the literature and may be overlooked by decision-makers and donors.
-No study to date has focused on how the decisions made, or not made, in the post-conflict period can affect the longer term pattern of attraction, retention, distribution and performance of health workers, and thus ultimately the performance of the sector.
+ReBUILD' research on human resources for health has looked at how the decisions made, or not made, in the post-conflict period can affect the longer term pattern of attraction, retention, distribution and performance of health workers, and thus ultimately the performance of the sector.

 The specific research of the ReBUILD Consortium in this field includes: